Skip to main content

 Skip table of contents

-Recruitment - Position Control
+Position Control Details

 Position Control uses the position classification to break down job classes into subcategories, allowing your organization to set occupancy limits, apply specific budget allocations, and further define accounting distribution for salaries.
 This table only applies if your organization uses Position Control.

-In Recruitment, Position Control allows you to track and control available positions and their full-time equivalency values (FTE's).
+Position Control allows you to track and control available positions and their full-time equivalency values (FTE's).

 Menu Path: Human Resources > Entry & Processing > Position Control > Position Control